 Koenker (2004) introduced fixed effects quantile regression estimators of conditional quantile effects in large panel models with one-way individual effects using shrinkage to control the variability in the estimation of the unobserved effects.
 Lamarche (2010) discussed the optimal choice of a tuning parameter in Koenker's method.
 In the same framework, Kato, Galvao, and Montes-Rojas (2012), Galvao, Lamarche and Lima (2013), Galvao and Kato (2016) and Arellano and Weidner (2016) considered fixed effects quantile regression estimators without shrinkage and developed bias corrections.
-All these papers require that T pass to infinity faster than N, making difficult to extend the theory to models with two-way individual and time effects.
+All these papers require that T pass to infinity faster than N, making it difficult to extend the theory to models with two-way individual and time effects.
 Graham, Hahn and Powell (2009) found a special case where the fixed effects quantile regression estimator does not suffer of incidental parameter problem.
+Machado and Santos Silva (2018) has recently proposed a method to estimate conditional quantile effects in a location-scale model via moments.

 In short panels, Rosen (2012) showed that a linear quantile restriction is not sufficient to point identify conditional effects in a panel linear quantile regression model with unobserved individual effects.
 Chernozhukov, Fernandez-Val, Hahn and Newey (2013) and Chernozhukov, Fernandez-Val, Hoderlein, Holzmann and Newey (2015) discussed identification and estimation of marginalized quantile effects in nonseparable panel models with unobserved individual effects and location and scale time effects under a time homogeneity assumption.
 They showed that the effects are point identified only for some subpopulations and characterized these subpopulations.
 Graham, Hahn, Poirier and Powell (2015) considered quantiles of effects in linear quantile regression models with two-way effects.
 Finally, Abrevaya and Dahl (2008) and Arellano and Bonhomme (2016) developed estimators for conditional quantile effects in linear quantile regression model with unobserved individual effects using correlated random effects approaches.
+None of the previous quantile regression based methods apply to discrete outcomes.

 Finally, we review previous applications of panel data methods to network data.
-These include Cruz-Gonzalez, Fernandez-Val and Weidner (2016), Dzemski (2017), Fernandez-Val and Weidner (2016), Graham (2016, 2017), and Yan, Jiang, Fienberg and Leng (2016), which developed methods for models of network formation with unobserved sender and receiver effects for directed and undirected networks.
+These include Charbonneau (2017), Cruz-Gonzalez, Fernandez-Val and Weidner (2016), Dzemski (2017), Fernandez-Val and Weidner (2016), Graham (2016, 2017), Jochmans (2018), and Yan, Jiang, Fienberg and Leng (2016), which developed methods for models of network formation with unobserved sender and receiver effects for directed and undirected networks.
 None of these papers consider estimation of quantile effects as the outcome variable is binary, whether or not a link is formed between two agents.